Soaking Up Self-care

 When someone you love is hurt, sad, or ill, you have an intimate desire to help.
 You can’t change their circumstances but you’d like to contribute or find a way to ease their discomfort.
 Overall, you want to acknowledge the challenge they’re facing and show your love.

 The flower delivery business is built upon this premise.
-Which is why, if you’re like me, you enjoy sending flowers just as much as you enjoy receiving them.
+This is why, if you’re like me, you enjoy sending flowers just as much as you enjoy receiving them.

 Allowing someone to help you is the same as letting them say ‘ I Love You’, so I say …soak it up!